Honest Tower-by-Tower Guide to Rainey Street Apartments, Rent Ranges & What to Know Before You Sign a Lease

 - Observation deck on the upper floors — one of the few buildings on Rainey with a dedicated outdoor viewing area separate from the pool

-- Co-working spaces with private conference rooms — functional for remote work, not just a table in the lobby
+- Co-working spaces with private conference rooms that are actually set up for real work, not just a table in the lobby

 - Pool with soaking ledge, sports lounge with shuffleboard and pool table, dog grooming spa